thewalkingtoast/mpngin/README.md

 #### CSV Filename Customization

 You can change the file name provided for the downloaded CSV by setting `LINK_REPORT_CSV_NAME` ENV variable (without extension).
 See the `env.sample` file.

+*Note: All downstream applications get the same report.
+That is, short links are not scoped to downstream applications.*

 ## Testing